CBC (Complete Blood Count) Test in Pregnancy: Importance, Normal Ranges and Results

 What Is the Cost of a CBC Test?

 No, a CBC test is not designed to detect pregnancy.
-Its purpose is to analyze blood cell components.
-It does not measure the presence of the hormone human chorionic gonadotropin (hCG), which is produced by the placenta after a fertilized egg attaches to the uterine wall.
+Its purpose is to analyse blood cell components.
+It does not measure the presence of the hormone human chorionic gonadotropin (hCG), which is produced by the placenta after a fertilised egg attaches to the uterine wall.

 As we mentioned above, the CBC test is extremely important to gauge the overall health of the mother and detect the presence of viruses in her body.
 Thus, it becomes possible to safeguard the health of both the mother and the baby.